blohmeier/ckad1/11_coreConcepts-deepDive.md

 </p>
 </details>

-Check 2: Create a Namespace and Launch a Pod within it with Labels Create a new Namespace named workers and within it launch a Pod with the following configuration:
+### Check 2: Create a Namespace and Launch a Pod within it with Labels ###
+Create a new Namespace named workers and within it launch a Pod with the following configuration: <br />
 The Pod is named worker
 The Pod uses the busybox image for its only container Restart the Pod Never